zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 #### Dummy implementation

-This provider is for testing purpose outside of the mainframe.
+The Dummy provider is for testing purpose outside of the mainframe.

 Create the file `saf.yml` and locate it in the folder, where is application running or create file `mock-saf.yml` in the test module (root folder).
 The highest priority is to read the file outside of the JAR.
 A file (inner or outside) has to exist.